libraryofcelsus/Aetherius_AI_Assistant/readme.md

 - Improving Reliability.
 ------
 **Recent Changes**

+• 11/15 Moved Old Ui to its own folder to avoid confusion when modifying settings.

 • 11/14 Added ability to use a new API I am working on.
 It can be found here: https://github.com/libraryofcelsus/AetherNode